plexswap/Plexswap-Docs/products/coming-soon/new-waya-pool/README.md

 * ❌ Harvest rewards
 * ❌ Withdraw before locked term ends

-Chefs are cooking up additional benefits in the kitchen for Q2!
+The Farmers are seeding and growing new crops for the near future!